Vaarij/expert-octo-lamp-midterm-project/README.md

 - The find data point was also edited using Claude 3.7, which was able to identify more errors that can be raised.

 ### Additional Information
-No tests were written for the read_data_from_xml(), as it is a rudimentary file written as a fail-safe without too much.
+1. No tests were written for the read_data_from_xml(), as it is a rudimentary file written as a fail-safe without too much.
+2. No tests were written for the redis functions.
+They are pretty similar to the flask tests, and should run.